-Criminal damage in Arizona is defined by ARS 13-1602.
+In the state of Arizona, criminal damage is defined by ARS 13-1602.
 A person can be found guilty of that offense if they engage in six different types of conduct.
-Most criminal damage charges involve a domestic dispute.
-What many people don’t know is that they can be charged for criminal damage if they damage their own property if it is co-owned by a spouse.
+Most criminal damage charges usually involve some sort of domestic dispute.
+What many individuals may not know is that one may be charged for criminal damage even though they damage their own property if it is co-owned by the spouse in question.

 The penalties depend on the value of the destruction of property.
 Here are the amounts and class of felony.

-Criminal Damage in Arizona is a crime that can be charged as a felony or misdemeanor.
-Obviously it can be very helpful to have a criminal defense attorney help you because very small differences in damage valuation can have a drastic impact on the consequences you may face.
-While the crime can carry with it almost 4 years in prison, criminal damage charges may be resolved with diversion or deferred prosecution agreements.
-Furthermore, a misdemeanor compromise deal may be available under certain circumstances.
-This means that in some cases, the criminal charges can be erased completely if the accused person either completes educational classes, pays a fine or both.
+Criminal Damage is a crime in Arizona which can be charged as either a felony or a misdemeanor.
+Obviously it can be very helpful to have a criminal defense attorney help you because of the fact that very small differences in damage valuation can have the most profound impact on the consequences you may face.
+While the crime can carry with it almost 4 years in prison, criminal damage charges may be resolved with diversion program or deferred prosecution agreements.
+Furthermore, a misdemeanor compromise deal may also be available depending on certain circumstances.
+In other words it means that in some cases, the criminal charges can be erased completely if the accused person either completes educational classes and/or pays a fine or both.

-We have won hundreds of criminal cases in Arizona, including criminal damage charges.
+Here at Alcock and Associates we have had the wonderful opportunity of being able to represent and win hundreds of criminal cases in Arizona, including criminal damage charges.
 CLICK HERE TO SEE A LIST OF OUR VICTORIES.
 If you have any questions about criminal damage in Arizona and you would like to speak with a criminal defense attorney, please do not hesitate to call us at 602-989-5000 for a free consultation.